NC_temp1194: Nanotechnology and Biosensors

 Overview

-The NC1194 multistate project was first started in October 2006.
-Over the last almost 20 years, the multistate committee has aimed to provide a suite of distributed technologies based on nanomaterials and biosensors to monitor agricultural and food production sytems, to analyze aggregated data in the context of the high biological and climatological complexity, and to adaptively address threats and opportunities for improving agricultural and food safety, security, and quality.
-The research areas of biosensors and nanotechnology are evolving rapidly.
-A review conducted by the NC1194 committee members in 2021 showed that the number of publications in the biosensor area doubles each decade, and currently, approximately 5000 peer-reviewed papers are published each year (McLamore et al., 2021).
-In the past two decades, when the NC1194 project was active, most biosensor manuscripts were derived from institutions located in China, followed by the US, India, and then a group of countries accounting for 3–5% of the total publications (e.g., South Korea, Iran, Germany, the United Kingdom, Japan, Italy, Spain, Canada, and France).
-Medical applications accounted for the most of all biosensor publications, followed by applications in food, environmental sciences, and agriculture (McLamore et al., 2021).
-Clearly, applications in agriculture-relevant areas are among the main focuses of the biosensor research community, which remains true today.
+The NC1194 multistate project started in October 2006.
+Over the last 20 years, the multistate committee has aimed to provide a suite of distributed technologies based on nanomaterials and biosensors to monitor the natural world in real time, to analyze aggregated data in the context of high biological and climatological complexity, to adaptively address threats, and to take advantage of opportunities for improving agricultural and food safety, quality, and security.
+Biosensor and nanotechnology research is evolving rapidly.
+A review conducted by the NC1194 committee members in 2021 showed that the number of publications in the biosensor area has been doubling each decade, with some 5,000 peer-reviewed papers are being published per year (McLamore et al., 2021).
+Over the period that this project has been active, most biosensor manuscripts emerged from institutions located in China, followed by the United States and India, with just 3–5% of the total publications coming from South Korea, Iran, Germany, the United Kingdom, Japan, Italy, Spain, Canada, and France.
+Medical applications accounted for approximately 10% of all biosensor publications, followed by food (5%), environmental sciences (3%), and agriculture (2%) (McLamore et al., 2021).
+Agriculture-relevant areas have long been a top focus of the biosensor-research community.

-Numerous advances have been made in nanomaterial-enabled biosensor technologies across a spectrum of applications for improving the safety and security of agriculture and food systems, as well as maintaining quality across the food supply chain through the research work of the NC1194 group.
-Among notable advances are: (i) innovative nanomaterial morphologies such as coupling cellulose nanofiber (CNF) to surface-enhanced Raman scattering (SERS), for the rapid detection of pesticide residues (paraquat, etc.) in vegetables (MO); (ii) assessment of metabolite distributions in plant and animal cells (IA, UT); (iii) development of strategies to stabilize enzymes for the fabrication of glucose and alcohol biosensors with long operational life (GA); and (iv) enhancement of the performance of a variety of other biosensing modalities for rapid detection of pathogens, prions, viruses, contaminants (e.g., heavy metals), pesticides, and antibiotics residues in water and agricultural and food products (AR, AZ, FL, HI, IA, MI, WI).
+In the past, the NC1194 group has produced numerous advances in nanomaterials-enabled biosensor technologies across a spectrum of applications for improving the safety and security of agriculture and food systems as well as maintaining quality across the food supply chain.
+Among these notable advances are 1) innovative nanomaterial morphologies, such as coupling cellulose nanofiber (CNF) to Surface Enhanced Raman Scattering (SERS) for the rapid detection of paraquat residues in vegetables (MO); 2) assessment of metabolite distributions in plant and animal cells (IA, UT); 3) development of strategies to stabilize enzymes for the fabrication of glucose and alcohol biosensors with long operational life (GA); and 4) enhancement of the performance of a variety of other biosensing modalities for rapid detection of pathogens, prions, viruses, contaminants (e.g., heavy metals), pesticides, and antibiotics residues in water and agricultural and food products (AR, AZ, FL, HI, IA, MI, WI).

-In addition to detection, nanotechnologies for the removal of contaminants have been developed.
-Nanocomposite membranes for the removal and degradation of the persistent, toxic polyfluoroalkyl substances (PFAS) in drinking water (KY), nanomaterials for the removal of heavy metals (WI), nanomaterials to reduce microbials and chemical contaminants in irrigation water (CT), and nanofibers to capture chemicals and pathogens from liquids (NY) were developed.
+Beyond detection, we have developed nanotechnologies for the removal of contaminants.
+These have included nanocomposite membranes for the removal and degradation of the persistent, toxic polyfluoroalkyl substances in drinking water (PFAS, KY), nanomaterials for the removal of heavy metals (WI), nanomaterials to reduce microbials and chemical contaminants in irrigation water (CT), and nanofibers to capture chemicals and pathogens from liquids (NY).

-The incorporation of smartphones for rapid, economic, and user-friendly analysis of biosensing signals has been further improved, with sophisticated image processing algorithms and the coupling of a fluorescent microscope for detecting pathogens and environmental toxicants (AZ, HI).
-Fluorescence detection has also been attempted to improve the assay reliability and reproducibility, and has been successfully demonstrated for detecting cancer markers from blood as well as nucleic acid amplification.
-A new concept was demonstrated utilizing the capillary flow as a sensing mechanism for detecting E. coli and Zika virus (AZ).
-A user-friendly prototype has been designed, fabricated, and tested for field water and human saliva samples.
-The sensitivity and specificity of this method were tested for the detection of norovirus from wastewater, SARS-CoV-2virus from aerosols, and human saliva samples (AZ).
+The project team’s use of smartphones for the rapid, economic, and user-friendly analysis of biosensing signals has been further improved, including via the incorporation of sophisticated image-processing algorithms and coupling with a fluorescent microscope for the detection of pathogens and environmental toxicants (AZ, HI).
+We have also been working on the use of fluorescence detection to improve assay reliability and reproducibility, and successfully demonstrated that it can be used to detect cancer markers in blood as well as for nucleic-acid amplification.
+A conceptually new sensing mechanism for E. coli and Zika virus utilizing capillary flow, has also been developed (AZ).
+A user-friendly prototype for analyzing field water for norovirus and aerosols and human saliva samples for SARS-CoV-2 has been designed, fabricated, and tested for sensitivity and specificity (AZ).

-Researchers in FL and SC developed value-added nanotechnology products from agricultural waste for food packaging, solar cells, sensors, as well as new sensor systems for studying signaling in plant/mammalian systems.
-Submicron fibers with surface properties suitable to capture and concentrate target chemicals, pathogens (E. coli), or biological molecules in microfluidics were fabricated (NY).
-A highly sensitive microfluidic system was designed to detect mycotoxins and cancer cells (WI).
+Researchers in FL and SC developed value-added nanotechnology products from agricultural waste for food packaging, solar cells, and sensors, as well as new sensor systems for studying signaling in plant/mammalian systems.
+Submicron fibers with surface properties able to capture and concentrate target chemicals, pathogens (E. coli) and biological molecules in microfluidic devices were also fabricated (NY).

-Complementary to the work on discrete biosensing technologies for wide distribution in the environment, several participants of this project have been working on the development of networking approaches and AI to aggregate data and provide meaningful decision support to improve food quality, safety, and the cost-effectiveness of agriculture and bioprocessing (AR, AZ, FL, SC, MI, NJ).
-A novel Raspberry Pi-based optics device, along with a support vector machine (SVM)-based machine learning algorithm, has been developed, fabricated, and tested for classifying the oil types from oil spill samples from open sea water with > 90% accuracy (AZ).
+Complementing the team’s work on discrete biosensing technologies for wide distribution in the environment, several participants in this project have been working on networking approaches and AI that can aggregate data and provide meaningful decision support in the spheres of food quality, safety, and the cost-effectiveness of agriculture and bioprocessing (AR, AZ, FL, SC, MI, NJ).
+A novel Raspberry Pi-based optical device along with a support vector machine (SVM)-based ML algorithm for classifying oil types from oil-spill samples in seawater has been developed, fabricated, and tested, achieving > 90% accuracy (AZ).

-Several members of NC1194 pooled their expertise to collaboratively assess the state of biosensor research in the American continent, to critically identify challenges and opportunities, and to guide future research.
-This effort produced a refereed review paper on “Food, Environmental and Agricultural Sensing Technologies (FEAST) in North America”(McLamore et al., 2021).
-In 2022, facing the emerging threat to the environment and public health by micro- and nano-plastics, the committee published another comprehensive review on bioanalytical approaches for the detection, characterization, and risk assessment of micro- and nano-plastics in agriculture and food systems (Yu et al., 2023).
-This paper was the first such attempt in the US by food and agricultural researchers to identify the key knowledge and technology gaps that exist and provide a roadmap for research in this field to move forward.
+Several members of NC1194 pooled their expertise to collaboratively assess the state of biosensor research on the North American continent, as a means of identifying critical challenges and opportunities, and guiding future research.
+This effort produced a refereed review of food, environmental and agricultural sensing technologies (FEAST).
+In 2022, prompted by the emerging threat to the environment and public health posed by micro- and nano-plastics, the committee published another comprehensive review, this time of bioanalytical approaches to the detection, characterization, and risk assessment of micro- and nano-plastics in agriculture and food systems.
+This paper was the first attempt in the U.S. by food and agricultural researchers to identify the key knowledge and technology gaps, and provided a crucial roadmap for research in this field.
 The collaborative impact of the committee to the relevant research community is well represented by these contributions.

-In the next five years, the members of the NC1194 group will continue to develop better biosensors and apply nanotechnology to address various problems in the US agriculture, food, health, environment, and energy industries.
-The members will continue to explore and engage in active collaborations to achieve the goals laid out in this proposal.
+Over the next five years, the members of the NC1194 group plan to continue working on better biosensors; using nanotechnology to address a range of problems in the U.S. agriculture, food and healthcare industries; and engaging in active collaborations among all member institutions to achieve the goals laid out in this proposal.

 Education and extension impact

-NC1194 members are highly active in instruction by developing and sharing teaching/training materials related to nanotechnology and biosensors.
-This includes leading two NSF-REU programs (IA) where students contributed to the research and development of wearable graphene-based stress sensors.
-The participants conducted workshops and disseminated training manuals with high school teachers in the USA (FL, MD) and abroad (Colombia, China) for creating flexible graphene circuits (FL).
+Project members are highly active in instruction, developing and sharing teaching/training materials related to nanotechnology and biosensors.
+This includes leading two NSF-REU programs (IA) where students contributed to research and development on wearable graphene-based stress sensors.
+The Project participants also conducted workshops with and disseminated training manuals to high school teachers in the U.S. (FL, MD) and abroad (Colombia, China), with the aim of enabling them to teach their students to create flexible graphene circuits (FL).

-In the past five years, led by MI participants, the Global Alliance for Rapid Diagnostics (GARD) Forum held global technical sessions, short courses, and an Innovation Challenge, including nanotechnology and biosensors.
-The forum hosted almost 1,500 participants from 38 countries.
-MI station representatives demonstrated nanoparticles and biosensors at the MSU Science Festival, designed for kids to adults.
-Together with Extension specialists in the SmartPath Center of Excellence, SC participants have developed a series of workshops, videos, and open-source protocols that are currently being disseminated through extension programs in FL, IA, MD (University of Maryland Eastern Shore), as well as other partner institutes.
-These workshops and extension materials are focused on how to apply electrochemical biosensors for pathogen detection in fresh produce production (including irrigation water, frost protection, etc).
-SC participants have developed three diagnostic kits and established a fabrication protocol for manufacturing at a regional scale.
-Participants from HI, GA, and AR are active members and have led the Biosensor Committee ITSC 230 of the American Society of Agricultural and Biological Engineering (ASABE), organizing and chairing oral sessions at the annual international meeting.
-Internationally, members from NY organized short courses on nano-biotechnology and nano- and bio-sensors, as well as full courses in advanced topics in colloidal science and nanoscale delivery systems for biologically active molecules that were taught in Kazakhstan and the Philippines.
+In the past five years, led by MI participants, the GARD Forum held global technical sessions, short courses, and an Innovation Challenge, covering nanotechnology and biosensors, among other topics.
+The forum hosted almost 1,500 participants from 38 different countries.
+The MI team demonstrated nanoparticles and biosensors at the Science Festival of the state of Michigan, which is designed for all age groups.
+Together with Extension specialists from the SmartPath Center of Excellence, SC members have developed a series of workshops, videos, and open-source protocols that are currently being disseminated through extension programs in FL, IA, MD (UMES), as well as other partner institutions.
+These workshops and extension materials are focused on how to use electrochemical biosensors for pathogen detection during fresh-produce production (in irrigation water, on frost-protection materials, etc.).
+SC participants have developed three diagnostic kits and established a fabrication protocol for manufacturing at regional scale.
+Participants from HI, GA, and AR have led the Biosensor Committee ITSC 230 of the American Society of Agricultural and Biological Engineering (ASABE), organizing and chairing oral sessions at the annual international meeting.
+Beyond the borders of the U.S., members from NY organized short courses on nano-biotechnology and nano and biosensors as well as full courses on advanced topics in colloidal science and nanoscale delivery systems for biologically active molecules, that were taught in Kazakhstan and the Philippines.

-Several groups partnered in various initiatives to strengthen ties to industry, including the identification and execution of new research needs, and to strengthen research capacity globally to develop practical, cost-effective biosensing technologies.
-There are also partnerships with GARD to establish Centers of Excellence (COEs) around the world, and agreements with food companies to validate and license technologies for rapid pathogen extraction/detection (MI).
-We aim to build upon our past successes, and promote more collaborations with relevant industries to bring about commercialization and adoption of biosensors and nanotechnologies by various stakeholders to serve the US agriculture, food, environment, energy and healthcare industries to bring benefits to the general public.
+Various initiatives saw groups partner to strengthen this project’s ties to industry, including by identifying and executing new research needs, and to boost global capacity to research and develop practical, cost-effective biosensing technologies.
+In partnership with GARD, we are also establishing centers of excellence (COEs) around the world, and agreements with food companies to validate and license technologies for rapid pathogen extraction and detection (MI).
+We aim to build upon our past successes, and promote more collaborations with relevant industries, to bring about commercialization and adoption of biosensors and nanotechnologies by various stakeholders and thus bring a range of benefits to the U.S. agriculture, food and healthcare industries and to the American public.

 Objectives